UoB-COMSM0110/2024-group-1/README.md

 ![ClassDiagram](./docs/Class-Diagram-major.png)
 *A condensed version of our class diagram*

-To effectively organize our ideas and streamline our workload, we developed a class diagram for our game early in the project.
+To understand how to structure our code, we developed a class diagram early in the project.
 This diagram initially served as a blueprint for what needed to be implemented and how tasks could be sensibly distributed among team members.
-As we progressed, continuously implementing and updating the class diagram with each phase of our game development, the structure evolved.
+Its structure evolved in line with the complexity of our game.
 Eventually, the class diagram matured into its [final form](https://github.com/UoB-COMSM0110/2024-group-1/blob/design-section-draft/docs/Draft%20Class%20Diagram.pdf), reflecting the changes and improvements we made as we gained more expertise in Processing.

 ## Behavioural diagram

-In our game, the `GameEngine` class is the central hub that manages transitions between various game states (e.g. `MenuState`, `MapState`, `CombatState`, `EndState`).
+The `GameEngine` class is the central hub that manages transitions between various game states (e.g. `MenuState`, `MapState`, `CombatState`, `EndState`).
 The engine maintains a state stack to support smooth transitions and fallbacks between different game states.

-At the beginning of the game, the `GameEngine` initialises and pushes the `MenuState`, the player's first stage of interaction with the game.
-In `MenuState`, the start button and difficulty selection buttons trigger a state transition to `MapState`, which also receives a reference to the top level `GameEngine` object and a newly created `Player` object as parameters.
+At the beginning of the game, `GameEngine` initialises and pushes the `MenuState`, the player's first stage of interaction with the game.
+In `MenuState`, the start and difficulty selection buttons trigger a state transition to `MapState`, which also receives a reference to the top level `GameEngine` object and a newly created `Player` object as parameters.

 In `MapState`, the player navigates by interacting with nodes on the map.
 When the player selects a node and initiates a battle, `MapState` is responsible for switching the game state to `CombatState`.
 In `CombatState`, the player fights against an enemy, and the result of the battle (victory or defeat) decides what happens next in `EndState`.